Landscape Weeds: Control

-Cultural weed control methods include mulching, mowing, hand-weeding and cultivation.
-Mulching suppresses annual weeds by limiting light required for weed establishment.
-Mowing is an effective method to limit seed production.
-Mowing must be done when flower heads are produced- April for winter annuals and summer for summer annuals.
+Cultural weed control methods include: mulching, mowing, hand-weeding, and cultivation.
+Mulching suppresses annual weeds by limiting light required for weed establishment, ensure at least 3 inches of mulch for effective control.
+Mowing is a helpful method to limit seed production.
+Mowing must be done when flower heads are produced around April for winter annuals and in summer for summer annuals.
 Frequent hand removal of annual weeds is a time consuming but effective tool if done before flowering.
-Hand removal of perennials is seldom effective.
-Often a large part of the root remains in the soil and will quickly regenerate a top.
+Hand removal of perennials has a limited effect.
+Often a large part of the root remains in the soil and will quickly regenerate a top although persistence can weaken a plant over time if numbers are small.
+Cultivation will break up a plant above and below the soil surface.
+This is very effective for some species, but others that can reproduce from small parts of a root or stem will bounce back without secondary measures.

-Because weeds are opportunists, encourage quick growth of turfgrass or ornamental plants soon after treatment.
+Because weeds are opportunists, be sure to encourage quick growth of turfgrass or ornamental plants soon after treatment.
 Otherwise, new weeds will quickly reinfest the area.

 For more information, see the following Planttalk Colorado™ script(s).